next-exp/sw-docs/docs/source/berenice.rst

 In this step, the waveform in :math:`ADCs`` in converted to photoelectrons (:math:`pes`).
 For this, the gains are loaded from the NEXT database.

-This step is optional when subtracting the baseline the using the mode of the waveform.
+This step is optional when subtracting the baseline using the mode of the waveform.

 .. _Waveform slicing: